 On-page SEO refers to the improvements we can make directly on our page.
 Anything that helps with search performance but can’t be changed directly on our page is called off-page SEO.

 On-page SEO is like icing on a cake.
-To get the most from on-page SEO, you need helpful, accurate content that matches the intent of the keyword you’re targeting.
+To get the most from it, you need helpful, accurate content that matches the intent of the keyword you’re targeting.
 (We have a guide on this topic in the previous chapter.)

 With that taken care of, here are some practical on-page tweaks that can help you rank higher and get more search traffic performance: